bar-assistant/data/README.md

 # Bar Assistant Public Data

-This is initial data that gets imported when creating a new bar in Bar Assistant
+This is data that gets imported when creating a new bar in Bar Assistant.

-WIP
+Still WIP:
+- Add and validate via JSON schema
+- Make image optimizations stable

 ## Data structure

-To make it easier to write recipes by hand and at the same time handle merge requests the choice of recipe format is YAML in single files.
+To make it easier to write recipes by hand and at the same time handle merge requests / importing the choice of recipe format is YAML in single files.

-TODO: Validate via JSON schema

 - Every recipe should have a unique filename, [usually as slug of the cocktail name](https://stackoverflow.com/questions/19335215/what-is-a-slug).
 - For data integrity, you can use this unqiue `_id` reference when writing recipes to reference other data (like ingredients, glass types, methods...).